RIT Public Service Award winners announced

-The Bruce R. James ’64 Distinguished Public Service Award commemorates the public service of Bruce James, chairman emeritus of the RIT Board of Trustees recognizes an RIT student for exemplary public service in the community with hopes other students will engage in public service.
+The Bruce R. James ’64 Distinguished Public Service Award commemorates the public service of Bruce James, chairman emeritus of the RIT Board of Trustees.
+The award recognizes an RIT student for exemplary public service in the community with hopes other students will engage in public service.

 RIT wins regional collegiate cyber defense competition